KDCinfo/expired-to-be/README.md

 # Expired To Be

+Products that you own, such as medicines, pantry and refrigerated items, etc., typically come with expiration dates.

 Expired To Be provides notification reminders for your expiring items at a time of your choosing.

-It is available as a free Chrome browser extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan))
+## App Availability

+  - [Chrome Browser Extension](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan) - Available for free on the Chrome Web Store.

 ## Overview